 It’s not surprising that ebikes are going to be heavier than traditional bikes.
 The added components such as the motor and battery are the two biggest factors when it comes to weight.
 Many bikes we see here at Ebike Escape are in the 65-75+ lb range!
-That can be a lot of weight when trying to load it onto a bike rack!
+That can be a lot of weight when trying to load it onto a bike rack.
 Heavier ebikes can also feel bulkier and unruly when riding, especially when you are not super comfortable on a bike.
+So what are the best lightweight ebikes to choose from?

 If you want a lighter electric bike that is easier to manage, there are still ebikes that can fit the bill.
-Here is our list of the best lightweight and affordable ebikes!
+Here is our list of the best lightweight ebikes that aren’t going to break your bank!

 Benefits of a lighter weight ebike